Living in El Paso, Texas, there are strangely days when the weather and my appetite just don't match.

 However, living in El Paso, anchovies aren't always available at home like in Korea.

-In that case, using anchovy powder and fish sauce can be a good alternative.
+In that case, using a bit of anchovy powder and fish sauce is also a good method.
 Just make sure to add the fish sauce after the broth has boiled and the heat is off.
 This way, the flavor is natural and the broth stays clean.
 Finally, season with soy sauce or anchovy sauce.

 Once the broth is ready, prepare the toppings.
-Julienne the zucchini and carrot, then lightly sauté them in a pan with a bit of cooking oil.
+Thinly slice the zucchini and carrot, then sauté them in a pan with a little cooking oil.

 Adding just a pinch of salt at this stage enhances the flavor of the vegetables.